mariuszpatek/code-addict/content/posts/semantic-kernel-introduction.md

 The `OpenAIPromptExecutionSettings` class allows you to control how the AI model behaves when generating responses.
 You can configure various parameters to fine-tune the output:

+### Token Sampling Strategies 🎯

+Before diving into specific parameters, it's important to understand how language models generate text.
+When predicting the next token (word or part of a word), the model calculates probability distributions over all possible tokens.

+**Greedy Sampling** is the simplest approach - always pick the token with the highest probability.
+While this works well for classification tasks (like spam detection), it creates boring and repetitive text in language models.
+Imagine asking different questions and always getting responses built from the most common words!

+**Probabilistic Sampling** is more interesting - instead of always picking the most likely token, the model samples according to the probability distribution.
+For example, given the context "The best programming language for enterprise applications is...", if "C#" has a 45% probability and "Java" has a 35% probability, then "C#" will be chosen 45% of the time and "Java" 35% of the time across multiple generations.

+This is where parameters like **Temperature** and **Top-P** come into play - they modify this probability distribution to control the balance between predictability and creativity.

 ### Temperature (0.0 - 2.0)
 **Temperature** controls randomness and creativity by affecting token selection from the probability distribution:
 - **< 1.0** – More conservative, selects high-probability words for predictable outputs